-(a) Marks and recordings must be returned to Cambridge as soon as all the Speaking examinations have been completed.
+- (a) Marks and recordings must be returned to Cambridge as soon as all the Speaking examinations have been completed.
 The deadline for receipt by Cambridge of these items is 15 May for the June examination.
-Centres must not wait until the end of the assessment period before despatching them.
+Centres must not wait until the end of the assessment period before despatching them. - (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (MS1) must be returned to Cambridge in the separate envelope provided.

-- (b) (i) The Board copy of the completed Internal Assessment Mark Sheet (Moreturned to Cambridge in the separate envelope provided. - (ii) The following items must be sent, to reach Cambridge by no later than 15 May it June examination. - the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) or a signed print-out of the marks file for Centres submitting marks electronically - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample - details of Internal Moderation procedures (only for Centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.
+- (ii) The following items must be sent, to reach Cambridge by no later than 1 June examination: - www.papaCambridge.com the Moderator copy of the completed Internal Assessment Mark Sheet (MS1) signed print-out of the marks file for Centres submitting marks electronically - a copy of the completed Speaking Examination Working Mark Sheet - a copy of the completed Cover Sheet for Moderation Sample - the recorded sample - details of Internal Moderation procedures (only for Centres permitted to use more than one teacher/Examiner). - (c) Copies of both types of mark sheet are to be retained by the Centre in case of postal losses or delays.